How to Write an Effective Research Proposal for your Masters Dissertation

 Ethical considerations

 If you’re planning on conducting any experiments with human participants, it’s important to make sure you address any ethical concerns.
 This might include specifying how you will obtain informed consent and maintain confidentiality.
-Your university should have its own policy on research ethics, as well as guidance on how you can carry out you work in accordance with it.
+Your university should have its own policy on research ethics, as well as guidance on how you can carry out your work in accordance with it.

 Bibliography